4d/docs/website/translated_docs/pt/ViewPro/formulas.md

 4D custom functions can receive [parameters](#parameters) from the 4D View Pro area, and return values.

 You declare all your functions using the [`VP SET CUSTOM FUNCTIONS`](method-list.md#vp-set-custom-functions) method.
-Examples:
+Exemplos:

 ```4d
 o:=New object